mamoore1440/Econ-Blog-old/src/content/posts/what-are-bonds.md

   - Note: 2.5% comes from (5%/(12months/6months)).<br>
 - Another 6 months later you will receive a 2.5% yield or $25 coupon.
   - This is the end of the first year.
-  - You will have a 5% yield bond maturing in 1 year for $1000 and $50 from earlier coupons.<br>
+  - At this point you will have a 5% yield bond maturing in 1 year for $1000 and $50 from earlier coupons.<br>
 - Another 6 months later you will receive a 2.5% yield or $25 coupon.<br>
 - Another 6 months later your bond will mature and you will receive your last coupon.
   - Today you receive your $1000 principal and your final $25 coupon bringing your total up to $1100.